What is Satiety?

 Which Nutrients Align with Greater Satiety

-In our extensive multivariate satiety analysis, we looked for the components of food that align with eating fewer calories.
+In our extensive multivariate satiety analysis, we looked for food components that promote eating fewer calories.

-When we look at each essential nutrient separately, we find that packing more of each of them aligns with eating less.
+When we examine each essential nutrient separately, we find that packing more of each aligns with eating less.
 To illustrate, the chart below shows the satiety response to each of the individual minerals.

 The chart below shows the satiety response to each of the vitamins.